projectcalico/vpp-dataplane/docs/pods/tuntap.md

     }
 ````

-This has a known limitation : the linux routing configuration is currently
+A known limitation is that the linux routing configuration is currently
 incomplete.
 A workaround for it is to have a cap admin capability on a
 privileged container: